MDSLab/s4t-iotronic-standalone/doc/ubuntu1604.md

 # systemctl enable crossbar.service
 # systemctl start crossbar
 ```
-Note that the config.example.json coming with the iotronic-standalone package set the name of the realm to "s4t" and the listening port to "8181".
-If you want to change such values please consider that later on you would need to correctly change them in other configuration files.
+Please, note that the config.example.json coming with the iotronic-standalone package sets the name of the WAMP realm to "s4t" and the Crossbar.io listening port to "8181".
+If you want to change such values, please consider that later on you will need to correctly change them in other configuration files.

 ####Configure and start Websocket reverse tunnel